ProseMirror/website/pages/docs/guides/commands/index.md

-Some other modules also export command functions—for example [`undo`](##history.undo) and [`redo`](##history.redo) from the history module, and to customize your editor, you'll likely need to write your own custom commands.
+Some other modules also export command functions—for example [`undo`](##history.undo) and [`redo`](##history.redo) from the history module.
+To customize your editor, or to allow users to interact with custom document nodes, you'll likely want to write your own custom commands as well.